atanughosh01/elasticsearch-api/README.md

     * INSERITNG A SINGLE DOCUMENT

 2. Functionality to search the data:
-    1. Search on the basis of unique id.
+    * Search on the basis of unique id.
-    2. Search on the basis of any specific key value.
+    * Search on the basis of any specific key value.
-    3. Search and fetch the records in the time range given as input.
+    * Search and fetch the records in the time range given as input.
-    4. Keyword based search or full-text search capabilty.
+    * Keyword based search or full-text search capabilty.
-    5. Aggregated info my data.
+    * Aggregated info my data.

 3. Index creation
-   - Create Indices
+   * Create Indices
+   * Assign ID-s

 ### Required tools / info